Greed vs. Holistic Wellness: Corporate Greed in Healthcare

 How Profit-Driven Healthcare Perpetuates Chronic Conditions

-The healthcare system's focus on profit can make chronic conditions worse.
-It often prioritizes treatment over prevention and cure.
+- The healthcare system’s focus on profit can worsen chronic conditions by prioritizing treatment over prevention and cure.

 The "Maintenance" Model of Disease Management

-The "maintenance" model keeps patients on long-term treatments without curing the disease.
-This creates a cycle of dependency on healthcare and drugs.
+- The “maintenance” model keeps patients on long-term treatments without curing the disease, creating a cycle of dependency on healthcare and drugs.

 In conclusion, chronic illness in America has a complex cost.
 It includes medical expenses and indirect costs.
 To tackle this, we need to focus on prevention and a holistic healthcare approach.